Frequently Asked Questions

 The game has no sound!
 (Linux)

-Games made using the Allegro game programming library can't play sounds on some Linux distributions (like Ubuntu 9.04) due to a problem with pulseaudio (check out the full explanation).
+Games made using the Allegro game programming library can't play sounds on some Linux distributions (like recent Ubuntu releases) due to a problem with pulseaudio (check out the full explanation).
 There are two possible approaches:

 sudo apt-get remove pulseaudio